 The Lutheran Church-Missouri Synod is the most prominent conservative denomination in the Lutheran tradition.
 The Wisconsin Evangelical Lutheran Synod, though one-fourth the size of the LCMS, is also conservative in theology and practice.
 Both synods have resisted progressive movements in the tradition.

 What makes the LCMS and WELS conservative compared to liberal Lutheran denominations?
 What are some of the other Lutheran synods that are conservative or liberal?
 Keep reading to learn more.

 Also see What Denominations Believe in Predestination? for more.

-Many countries around the world have dozens of synods that serve a region, city, or other geographical area.
+Many countries worldwide have dozens of synods serving regions, cities, or other geographical areas.
 A synod may be conservative or liberal (defined below).
 Neighboring synods may even have different views.
-Some of the largest conservative Lutheran synods around the world include:

 |Conservative Lutheran Synods||Membership|

 |Church of Australia and New Zealand||30,000|